Updating the General Concept for Forest Nature Conservation

 At the beginning of 2020, the administrative tasks for the forest in Baden-Württemberg were split up between ForstBW (state forest) and the state forest administration (private and corporate forest).
 This division of tasks will also be reflected in the structure of the future GK WNS (see Fig. 4).

-As a result of the further development process, an General Concept for Forest Nature Conservation at landscape level is aimed for, which sees the forest in Baden-Württemberg as a whole and includes forest-related landscape elements in the planning.
+As a result of the further development process, an Forest Nature Conservation Concept at landscape level is aimed for, which sees the forest in Baden-Württemberg as a whole and includes forest-related landscape elements in the planning.

 However, regional aspects are also taken into account: a bird's-eye view should result in a big picture, instead of a patchwork quilt of incoherent measures.
 By prioritizing the measures in terms of space and time, the diverse forest nature conservation goals in the forest should be able to be implemented in the best possible way.
 Conflicts of interest between forest nature conservation goals and ecosystem services are to be resolved as comprehensively as possible.
 This is intended to ensure the “greatest possible overall benefit” of all ecosystem services.
 The targets must be regionally specific enough for those responsible locally to be able to derive concrete measures and criteria for monitoring effectiveness are also in place.
-The GK WNS must take into account the different tasks of the state forest administration (LFV) and ForstBW.
+The GK WNS must take into account the different tasks of the State Forest Administration (Landesforstverwaltung - LFV) and ForstBW.